How Does Mileage Affect Car Insurance Rates?

 Car Insurance Companies Offering Usage-Based Insurance

-Metromile is one of the best car insurance providers for low-mileage drivers, offering true pay-per-mile rates that can help you save significantly.
+Metromile is one of the best car insurance providers for low-mileage drivers, offering true pay-per-mile rates to help you save.
 Below is a table featuring Metromile and other top insurers for affordable coverage based on mileage.

 Company